top of page

 3. Use higher carb drinks to lower freezing point and get more calories from liquids

-My podcast episode with Sports RD Colette Vartanian from Sktrach Labs is a great deep dive into personalized hydration strategies and testing methods, and this episode with Andy Blow from Precision Fuel & Hydration is another fantastic overview of personalized hydration concepts and testing.
+My podcast episode with Sports RD Colette Vartanian from Sktrach Labs deep dives into personalized hydration strategies and testing methods, and this episode with Andy Blow from Precision Fuel & Hydration covers personalized hydration concepts and testing.
 Both are geared towards endurance athletes and will give you a solid background on all things hydration.

 My Hydration Mini Guide & Sweat Test Worksheet is a resource that includes much of what I'm discussing today, in digital download form.
 My FREE Winter Fueling Guide specifically focuses on hydration and fueling in cooler temps.